nlohmann/json/doc/mkdocs/docs/api/basic_json/at.md

 const_reference at(const json_pointer& ptr) const;
 ```

-1. Returns a reference to the element at specified location `idx`, with bounds checking.
+1. Returns a reference to the array element at specified location `idx`, with bounds checking.
-2. Returns a reference to the element at with specified key `key`, with bounds checking.
+2. Returns a reference to the object element at with specified key `key`, with bounds checking.
 3. Returns a reference to the element at with specified JSON pointer `ptr`, with bounds checking.

 ## Parameters